dzygann/mac-setup/README.md

 This is a WIP and I don't know when I'm done :D

 This is a repository for my macOS setup.
 It fits to my requirements and can be a helpful guideline for you, too.
-If something doesn't fit to your setup feel free to make adujustments or if you find a more general solution, you are also invited to make a pull request.
+If something doesn't fit to your setup feel free to make adjustments or if you find a more general solution, you are also invited to make a pull request.

 ## Objectives